Eulogy to today

 their bedtime reminisce-story

-from photo album minty paste
+from photo album minty paste to

-to wood shaving and boot black
+pine wood shaving and boot black

 home movie heated celluloid

-they all take me back
+they all take me right back

 such an olfactory cacophony